baselime/docs/sending-data/platforms/aws/aws-lambda/traces/node.js.md

 ## Step functions

 Traces can be propogated accross Lambda invocations in step functions by adding the environment variable `BASELIME_TRACE_STEP_FUNCTIONS`.

-Step function intrinsic functions are not be included.
+### Propogation

+Lambda functions will automatically propogate the trace state between steps by attaching the `_baselime` tracing metadata object to your functions response.
+This will be automatically detected if the lambda payloads are not modified.

 If you are using [custom parameters](https://docs.aws.amazon.com/step-functions/latest/dg/input-output-inputpath-params.html) update the functions input to include the following.

 +++ CDK

-If using the [AWS CDK](https://aws.amazon.com/cdk/) and are modifying the payload use the following to propogate the _baselime tracing metadata.
+Using the [AWS CDK](https://aws.amazon.com/cdk/) manually propagate the _baselime tracing metadata using the following code snippet

 ```ts #
  const taskTwoA = new LambdaInvoke(stack, "TaskTwoA", {
     lambdaFunction: new Function(stack, "task-two-a", {